4. Knowledge and Sensory Knowledge in Hume’s Treatise

 Oxford Studies in Early Modern Philosophy, forthcoming.

-In this paper, I argue that we should attribute to Hume an account of knowledge that I call the ‘Constitutive Account.’
-On this account, Hume holds that (i) every instance of knowledge must be an immediately present perception (i.e., an impression or an idea); (ii) an object of this perception must be a token of a knowable relation; (iii) this token knowable relation must have parts of the instance of knowledge as relata (i.e., the same perception that has it as an object); and any perception that satisfies (i)-(iii) is an instance of knowledge.
-I then apply the Constitutive Account to the case of sense perception.
-With the help of some relevant passages from the Treatise, I argue that Hume holds that there are relations of impressions that can be intuited, are knowable, and are necessary.
-These relations constitute Humean sensory knowledge and they are widespread in vision.
-On Hume’s view, all one needs to do is sense and, if the objects of one’s senses are of the right sort, one will thereby know.
-While Hume is rightly labeled an empiricist for many different reasons, a close inspection of his account of knowledge reveals yet another way in which he merits the label.
+I argue that the Hume of the Treatise maintains an account of knowledge according to which (i) every instance of knowledge must be an immediately present perception (i.e., an impression or an idea); (ii) an object of this perception must be a token of a knowable relation; (iii) this token knowable relation must have parts of the instance of knowledge as relata (i.e., the same perception that has it as an object); and any perception that satisfies (i)-(iii) is an instance of knowledge.
+I then apply this account to the case of sense perception.
+I argue that Hume holds that relations of impressions can be intuited, are knowable, and are necessary.
+For Hume, these relations constitute sensory knowledge.
+While Hume is rightly labeled an empiricist for many reasons, a close inspection of his account of knowledge reveals yet another way in which he deserves the label.

 We argue that prevailing definitions of Berkeley’s idealism fail to rule out a nearby Spinozist rival view that we call ‘mind-body identity panpsychism.’
 Since Berkeley certainly does not agree with Spinoza on this issue, we call for more care in defining Berkeley’s view.
 After we propose our own definition of Berkeley’s idealism, we survey two Berkeleyan strategies to block the mind-body identity panpsychist and establish his idealism.
 We argue that Berkeley should follow Leibniz and further develop his account of the mind’s unity.
 Unity—not activity—is the best way for Berkeley to establish his view at the expense of his panpsychist competitors.